NucleoFusion/cruise/docs/about/index.md

 #### Planned

-- Docker Compose Management
+- Compose/Project Management
 - More Vulnerability Scanners
-- Docker Registry management
+- Registry management
 - Image repository browser
 - Alert integration for Monitoring
+- And plenty more features?

-## Why not Docker CLI?
+## Why not CLI?

-> Ever found yourself writing commands again and again for stats? or wrote a long command just for a typo to mess it up?

-Cruise solves this problem, now you can interact with docker from your terminal, from common lifecycle management to complex Vulnerability scanning.

-Cruise seemlessly fits into your terminal-first dev workflow, be that on a remote server or a physical machine.
-Making working with docker easier and more fun.
+Ever felt that CLI's for containerization tools are too lengthy or limited?
+Find yourself executing commands again and again for simple things?
+Wrote multiline commands just for a typo to ruin it?
+Well...
+Fret no more.
+Cruise - Is a TUI Container Management Client, fitting easily in your terminal-first dev workflow, while making repetitive work easy and interactive.

+    How is cruise different from existing solutions?

+Existing applications are limited in what they do, they serve as mostly a monitoring service, not a management service let alone a Client.

 ## Why not other TUI Alternatives?

 Other TUI Alternatives such as lazydocker or docui (deprecated) are more of a _monitoring_ service than a _management_ application.

-Cruise on the other hand, aims to be a Docker TUI Client, allowing management _and_ monitoring of most docker services.
-With cruise you can have the benefits of a TUI app without having to deal with the downsides of the Docker CLI.
+Cruise on the other hand, aims to be a Container Management TUI, allowing management _and_ monitoring of most services.
+With cruise you can have the benefits of a TUI app without having to deal with the downsides of the CLI.
 It blends both of them perfectly obtaining the best of both worlds.

 Oh, and did I mention?
 Cruise looks a lot better... _and is also configurable_.